rovh/Set-Precise-Mesh/README.md

 To change the length of the edge it is necessary to select two verteces.
 The last selected vertex (active vertex) will change its length, i.e. last selected vertex will be moved.

-if you enable "Change two directions" the length will change based on the two selected vertexes i.e. two selceted vertexes will be moved.
+If you enable "Change two directions" the length will change based on the two selected vertexes i.e. two selceted vertexes will be moved.